-See, thing is, you’re stuck on an island, and your parents – being coconut trees – can only teach you one thing: the way of the coconut.
+See, the thing is, you’re stuck on an island, and your parents -- being coconut trees -- can only teach you one thing: the way of the coconut.
 It’s fortunate then, that this is exactly what you require to get started, so turn into a coconut tree and off you go, across the river; simple beginnings and all that.
 Upon reaching the distant shore, you’ll learn how to become a dandelion and, well, float away.
 Because that’s what they do.

 You feel gentle a thump as you land in the warm tropical sand.
 Who are you?
 Who do you want to be?
 Something in your heart whispers of shade, majesty, and acorns.
 What does this mean?

 Easy enough to grasp, although all the transformations do soon become a tad complex, requiring some trial and error at times, to figure out exactly how to progress.
 Adding to this is the fact that, in my experience, the road ahead is not strictly linear, in that there are times when you have to backtrack ever so slightly for a different approach -- or perhaps I simply stumbled upon a different solution than the one intended?
 Also a possibility.